Lagerland Lagerland

 Streaks, badges, flames that go out if you miss a day.
 Feeds that demand engagement.
 Paid "premium" that unlocks basic features.
 If you've uninstalled three planners this year, the problem isn't you — it's the apps.
 Here's a calmer stack.

-Why most productivity apps fail people
+Why do most productivity apps fail people?

 They're built for engagement metrics, not for finishing.
 A flame icon that goes out if you miss one day doesn't motivate — it generates guilt.
 A feed of "progress" shared with strangers doesn't focus you — it distracts you.
 A free app with paywalls on the things that make it actually useful doesn't respect you — it traps you.